Pierre

 • ⛪ Simon Pierre, the apostle of the New Testament, is at the origin of the great popularity of the first name in Christian Europe.

-• 🎭 The diminutive Pierrot is also the name of a famous character from the commedia dell’arte and French theater.
+• 🎭 The diminutive Pierrot is also the name of a famous character from commedia dell’arte and French theater.

 • 💎 It is also a name linked to the precious stone, symbolizing value and durability.